Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 → STOCK FOOTAGE LIBRARY

-Inspired by Nature: Sustainable Design in Jørn Utzon's Sydney Opera House — 4 min video commissioned by SOH in 2014 ➙ more information
+Inspired by Nature: Sustainable Design in Jørn Utzon's Sydney Opera House — 4 min video filmed & edited for SOH ➙ more information

-above: corporate consultation video for National Parks & Wildlife Service, Australia (camera/drone operator & editor only)
+above: corporate consultation video for National Parks & Wildlife Service, Australia (camera/drone operator & editor)

 Royal Flying Doctor Service Australia (RFDS) — from a series of 5 x 4min videos (2015). ➙ more information